 - Outsourcing gives you very flexible hours.
 The hours can change weekly.
 If you need someone for 3 hours this week and 6 hours next week, it doesn’t involve a whole bunch of scheduling and planning.
 And it’s a real asset to labor productivity.

 - The job satisfaction of outsourcers is often higher.
 For example, a video editor may only work two hours a week for you but they have other clients.
-All their hours are focussed on their area of interest.
+All their hours are focused on their area of interest.

 - If for any reason your outsourcer doesn’t work out it’s super easy to end the contract.
 It’s not a big legal process that you need to fulfil.